Resources

 APPLICATION FOR COACH QUALIFICATION GRANT

-In line with the paragraph from the original May 2014 Policy, but updated in terms of dates, this revised policy will take effect from 1 January 2017 for coaches qualifying at Level 1, Level 2, County Coach and Senior Coach.
-Applications for grants from coaches qualifying at these levels in the 12 months prior to this date will be accepted.
-No applications for grants will be accepted for any coach qualification achieved before 1 January 2016.
+In line with the paragraph from the original May 2014 Policy, but updated in terms of dates and the new names of coach qualification, this revised Policy will take effect from October 2023 for Coaches qualifying as Session, Development, Programme Coach (Level 3) and Senior Coach.
+Applications for grants from Coaches qualifying at these levels in the 12 months prior to this date will be accepted.
+No applications for grants will be accepted for any Coach qualification achieved more than 12 months prior to the grant request.

 The date of course completion will be taken as the date of the issue of the Coach Qualification Certificate.